Consult the medication dictionary to quickly obtain detailed information

 Answer: false.
 As mentioned earlier, the active ingredient in hand sanitizers is alcohol, which has the advantage of acting and evaporating quickly.
 Once it has evaporated, it leaves no residue.
 There is no current scientific data available which indicates that the use of alcohol-based gels are likely to cause certain germs to become resistant to their action.

 Answer: true and false.
 Hand sanitizers dry out skin more due to the alcohol they contain.
 This is why some manufacturers sometimes add an emollient or moisturizer to these products.
 Furthermore, some added ingredients, such as fragrances for instance, can irritate the skin.
-It is important to specify that repeated handwashing with soap and water can also cause dryness and irritation to the skin.
+It is important to specify that repeated handwashing with soap and water can also cause dryness and irritation.
 Of course, these effects depend partly on the soap that is used.

 Answer: true.
 A number of poisonings related to the use of hand sanitizers are reported in Canada each year.
 These cases sometimes occur following accidental ingestion, particularly in babies and young children.
-This is partly explained by easy access to the products and the sometimes pleasant fragrance they sometimes contain.
+This is partly explained by easy access to the products and their sometimes appealing fragrance.
 Ingestion of antiseptic gels can also be intentional because of the alcohol they contain.
 Therefore, there is a real risk of alcohol poisoning, whether it is voluntary or not.

 Answer: true.
-After applying a hand sanitizer, it is important not to rinse or wash hands or to wipe them on a towel or cloth, which will reduce the product's effectiveness.
+After applying a hand sanitizer, it is important not to rinse or wash hands or to wipe them on a towel, which will reduce the product's effectiveness.
 Instead, hands should be rubbed together until they become dry (the alcohol will evaporate).
 Additionally, hands should not be wet when the hand sanitizer is applied, as this could also compromise the product's optimal action.

 Answer: false.
-Triclosan is a preservative used to make certain consumer goods such as cosmetics, cleansers, toothpaste, mouthwash, health products, etc. It prevents or slows the proliferation of germs and prevents the deterioration of products.
-Health Canada has set standards for the use of triclosan in commercial products, by imposing maximum quantities or concentrations, among other things, that are much lower than those that could be harmful to health.
+Triclosan is a preservative used to make certain consumer goods (cosmetics, cleansers, toothpaste, mouthwash, etc.).
+It prevents or slows the proliferation of germs and prevents the deterioration of products.
+Health Canada has set standards for the use of triclosan in commercial products, by imposing maximum amounts, among other things, that are much lower than those that could be harmful to health.
 That being said, hand sanitizers sold in Canada do not contain triclosan, with but few exceptions.